Myglarn/DBProject_Shop/README.md

 - Categories
 - Products
 - Orders is missing EDIT functionality

-### Encryption

-Encryption Helper with methods for symetric encryption/decryption using XOR-cipher for certain customer information with password protection, which is also encrypted.
+- Encryption Helper with methods for encryption/decryption for certain customer information with password protection, which is also encrypted.

 ## Credits